jorainer/SpectraTutorials/README.md

 conferences.
 If available, recordings of these are linked below in the respective workshop section.

+See [NEWS.md](NEWS.md) for differences between versions and a change log.

 ## Installation

 For on-line code evaluation the workshops can also be run using a self-contained